Yes Minister: Episodes

-A total of thirty-eight episodes were made, and all but one are of 30 minutes duration.
+A total of 38 episodes were made, and all but one are of 30 minutes duration.
 They were videotaped in front of a studio audience, which was standard BBC practice for situation comedies at the time.
 The actors did not enjoy filming as they felt that the studio audience placed them under additional pressure.
 Lynn, however, says that the studio audience on the soundtrack was necessary because laughter is a "communal affair."
 The laughter also acted as a kind of insurance: Jay observes that politicians would be unable to put pressure on the BBC not to "run this kind of nonsense" if "200–250 people were falling about with laughter."
 There were occasionally film inserts of location sequences, and some shots of Hacker travelling in his car were achieved by means of chroma key.
 Each programme usually comprised around six scenes.
+By the time of Yes, Prime Minister, the producers were permitted to use Downing Street itself for some exterior shots, most notably in the episode "The Key" where Sir Humphrey has to re-enter the building through the door of No.10.